JoChaw/SpotipyTUI/README.md

 # Spotipy-TUI
 [![PyPI version](https://badge.fury.io/py/spotipy-tui.svg)](http://badge.fury.io/py/spotipy-tui)

+### Update 7/10/2018: Spotify changed their API in 2017 such that any calls to endpoints now requires access tokens from users.
+This project currently has not been updated to reflect these changes, and is broken for the time being.

 Spotipy-TUI is a text-based UI program to control the Spotify desktop client on OSX. <br>
 Requires OSX, Python 3, and the Spotify desktop client. <br>
 Run it within a terminal session. <br>